Last Updated: May 19, 2026

 Though bubble corals might look harmless, they need to be given their space in the aquarium.
 Their sweeper tentacles are relatively long and very capable of inflicting a sting on nearby corals.

-It is difficult to judge placement in the aquarium at first as these sweeper tentacles only emerge at night.
-In general, it is best to leave about 5-6 inches of buffer room for your coral to fully expand and extend its tentacles.
+It can be difficult to judge placement in the aquarium at first as these sweeper tentacles usually only emerge at night.
+In general, it is best to leave about 5 to 6 inches (12 to 15 cm) of buffer room for your coral to fully expand and extend its tentacles.

 It also isn’t uncommon for your bubble coral to change shapes throughout the day.
 When the lights come on, your bubble may still have its sweeper tentacles out with a lot of exposed flesh.
 As the day goes on and the light reaches higher intensities, it may form more compact bubbles.